LGraz/MasterThesis-Code/methods/interpolation_overview.md

 $$

 **Smoothing:**
 We can relax the constrain that we have to perfectly interpolate.
-Thus we use the minimum number of knots\footnote{SciPy uses FITPACK and DFITPACK, the documentation suggests that smoothness is achived by reducing the number knots used} such that:
+Thus we use the minimum number of knots\footnote{SciPy uses FITPACK and DFITPACK, the documentation suggests that smoothness is achieved by reducing the number knots used} such that:
 $\sum_{i=1}^n(w (y_i - \hat y_i))^2 \leq s$

 **Pros**